Intelligent Surface-Aided Transmitter Architectures for Millimeter Wave Ultra Massive MIMO Systems: Mathematical Modeling of the IRS/ITS-Aided MIMO Architectures

-Proposition~\ref{Prop:Precoder} shows that both IRS/ITS-aided antennas have identical precoder structures, as given by (\ref{Eq:Precoder}).
-In fact, the precoder for IRS/ITS-aided antennas consists of three parts, namely $\mathbf{B}$, $\mathbf{T}$, and $\mathbf{D}$.
-Among these three components, $\mathbf{T}$ is fixed and determined during manufacturing whereas $\mathbf{B}$ and $\mathbf{D}$ can be adjusted during online transmission based on channel state information (CSI).
+We note that both IRS/ITS-aided antennas have identical precoder structures, as given by (\ref{Eq:Precoder}).
+The precoder for IRS/ITS-aided antennas consists of three parts, namely $\mathbf{B}$, $\mathbf{T}$, and $\mathbf{D}$.
+Among these three components, $\mathbf{T}$ is fixed and determined during manufacturing whereas $\mathbf{B}$ and $\mathbf{D}$ can be adjusted during online transmission based on the CSI.
 In Section~\ref{Sec:Illumination}, we introduce different strategies for the design of matrix $\mathbf{T}$.
 Moreover, in Section~\ref{Sec:Precoder}, we propose two precoding schemes for optimization of matrices $\mathbf{B}$ and $\mathbf{D}$.
-We note that $\mathbf{T}$ and particularly the surface power efficiency factor $\rho_{\mathrm{srf}}$ may assume different values for IRS- and ITS-aided antennas, respectively, see Section~\ref{Sec:Loss_RA_TA} for details.
+We note that $\mathbf{T}$ and particularly the surface power efficiency factor $\rho_{\mathrm{srf}}$ may assume different values for IRS/ITS-aided antennas, respectively, see Section~\ref{Sec:Loss_RA_TA} for details.